ethansmith2000/LoRAResize/README.md

-# LoRARedo
+# LoRAResize

-LoRARedo is a simple tool that allows you to further compress or expand a trained LoRA.
+LoRAResize is a simple tool that allows you to further compress or expand a trained LoRA.
 Expansion is useful if you've trained a LoRA then realized you'd like to try a larger rank but don't want to start training over
 Compression, I believe speaks for itself.